Tenley A. Carp

 • Omicron Delta Kappa

-• Crohn’s & Colitis Foundation (CCF), Greater Washington, D.C./Northern Virginia Chapter, Board Member and Past President
+• Crohn’s & Colitis Foundation (“CCF”), Greater Washington, D.C./Northern Virginia Chapter, Board Member, Past President, and Golf Committee Chair

-• Swedish-American Chamber of Commerce, Board Member and Golf Committee Chair
+• Swedish-American Chamber of Commerce, Past Board Member, and Golf Committee Chair

-• FBA Government Contracts Section, Small Business Committee Chair
+• FBA Government Contracts Section, Past Small Business Committee Chair

 • Springboard Enterprises, Inc. Member, Board of Trustees